 Jaipur Shopping Festival is an initiative of Patrika Group that seeks to position Jaipur from a tourist destination to a shopping paradise.
 Starting from Navratras to Diwali Jaipur becomes a city full of festive fervor and shopping becomes an intrinsic part of this celebration.
-The shopping festival will be staging exciting activities and offer comprehensive festive experience through its unique blend of shopping, winning family entertainment, and leisure options.
-Festivities, fervor, prizes and jubilation enhance the celebration spread over a month.
+The shopping festival will be staging exciting activities and offer a comprehensive festive experience through its unique blend of shopping, winning family entertainment, and leisure options.
+Festivities, fervor, prizes, and jubilation enhance the celebration spread over a month.
 The festival is conceived to capture the fancy of the shopper.

 When: 25th September – 23rd October 2020

 What is Special: Jaipur Shopping Festival is a carnival of entertainment and shopping it has something for everyone.